hashnfv/hashnfv-octopus/docs/opnfv-stablebranch.rst

 A number of factors must be weighed when considering a change:

 - **The risk of regression** - even the tiniest changes carry some risk of breaking something and we really want to avoid regressions on the stable branch
 - **The user visible benefit** - are we fixing something that users might actually notice and, if so, how important is it?
 - **How self-contained the fix is** - if it fixes a significant issue but also refactors a lot of code, it's probably worth thinking about what a less risky fix might look like
 - Whether the fix is **already on master - a change must be a **backport** of a change already merged onto master, unless the change simply does not make sense on master (e.g. because of a change of architecture).
 - If there is a suitable **work-around** for a bug, normally there won't be a fix on stable.
+- Since OPNFV is using several upstream projects, typically fixes in the upstream projects will apply as fixes for OPNFV.
+Therefore complete **maintenance revisions of the upstream projects** (i.e. minor versions) can be used as suitable backports for OPNFV  maintenance releases.
 - Since OPNFV is a midstream integration effort, also test cases might be suitable backports in case they are related to critical bugs found in stable.